 People who do not meet the above criteria should watch their wound carefully for signs of infection (eg, worsening pain, redness, or warmth, fever, or pus-like discharge); if the bite is near a joint, the person should monitor for pain, swelling, and joint movement.
 Anyone whose wound appears to be worsening rather than improving should seek medical care.
 It is not necessary to be evaluated after a cat scratch from a house pet unless there are signs or symptoms of infection (worsening pain, warmth or redness, pus-like discharge, or fever).
 If the scratch originates from an unknown cat from the outdoors that attacked without provocation, medical advice should be sought regarding rabies risk.
-(See "Patient information: Rabies (Beyond the Basics)".)
+(See "Patient education: Rabies (Beyond the Basics)".)

 Antibiotics — The most common complication of an animal bite is infection.
 Antibiotics are generally recommended to prevent infection in people with high-risk wounds, facial wounds, wounds involving a bone or joint, and for people with other health problems, such as a weakened immune system or diabetes, which could increase the risk of serious infection.

 Many experts also recommend antibiotics for any person bitten by a cat because there is a high rate of infection from cat bites.

 Antibiotics are usually given by mouth as a pill or liquid.
 If the wound becomes infected, some people will require a prolonged course of oral antibiotics.